 Furthermore, by using the platform regularly, Sara could present insights to commercial teams regularly, starting an always-on conversation.
 As more groups became interested in the insights process, the Zinklar platform could help the team receive answers from a targeted audience faster than ever before.

 The Zinklar platform has allowed Sara Green to access multiple consumer insights at speed from a high-quality and reliable audience.
 Sara said it best herself the Zinklar platform makes her life easier and we couldn´t put it better ourselves.

-The final presentation of the day in room 4, led by Ellie Inman, Consumer Insights Lead at John Lewis, presented how the John Lewis Partnership is bringing always-on customer closeness into the spotlight to drive better, more confident, and agile decision-making.
+The final presentation of the day at Quirks Event in room 4, led by Ellie Inman, Consumer Insights Lead at John Lewis, presented how the John Lewis Partnership is bringing always-on customer closeness into the spotlight to drive better, more confident, and agile decision-making.

 Understanding the consumers, hearts, and minds is critical for John Lewis.